epaunonen/epaunonen.github.io/README.md

 ![Room occupancy](https://github.com/epaunonen/epaunonen.github.io/blob/main/Assets/Room%20occupancy/img1.PNG "Result")

 In this simple machine learning project, room occupancy count (0-3 people) is estimated using Logistic Regression and MLP. <br>
-The aim of this project was to practice data exploration, classification and model tuning using a easily approachable dataset.
+The aim of this project was to practice the overall process of creating a ML model, data exploration and model tuning using a easily approachable dataset.
+The problem is a classification task which allowed for implementing and comparing different classification methods.

 ## Standalone projects